-Existing Controls/actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Systematic approach to Duty to Co-operate, engaging public bodies and developing Memorandum of Understanding with key councils around Harlow.
-Difficulties and delay in engaging councils in serious discussion re Memorandum of Understanding, however progress now being made.
-Initial meetings held with most other key bodies with positive outcomes, issues identified.
+Risk No 1 Local Plan - Action Plan Existing Controls/actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Systematic approach to Duty to Co-operate, engaging public bodies and developing Memorandum of Understanding with key councils in the Strategic Market Housing Area.
+Difficulties and delay in engaging councils in serious discussion re Memorandum of Understanding, however progress now being made. meetings held with most other key bodies with positive outcomes, issues identified.
 Constant review of Planning Institute local plan decisions re Duty to Co-operate.
 Important that key decisions do not precede Duty to Co-operate ie "fait accompli"- needs to be accommodated in project plan and Local Development Scheme.
 Progress Memorandum of Understanding, engaging members and using Planning Advisory Service support as necessary.
 Engage further key bodies eg Lee Valley Regional Park.
 Discuss informally with Planning Institute as necessary.
-John Preston Anna Cronin Submitted plan passes legal test of Duty to Cooperate.
-MB review six weekly Next officer meeting 11 March 2014 in relation to Strategic Housing Market Assessment partners and Durt to Co-operate.
-Member briefing by PAS 25 March (date tbc) Consultants in place to support project management, resource planning, Sustainability Assessment, transport modelling, masterplanning.
-Experienced maternity cover for two key posts in place.
+Derek Macnab Submitted plan passes legal test of Duty to Cooperate.
+MB review six weekly Officer Meetings - monthly now underway Member briefing by PAS 25 March.
+Further Member meetings to finalise Governance arrangements and "Duty to C0-operate planned for September 2014.
+Consultants in place to support project management, resource planning, Sustainability Assessment, transport modelling, masterplanning.
+Experienced maternity cover for key posts in place.
 Temporary posts resourced.
 Budget available.
 Staff cannot be prevented from leaving.
 Exit interviews should reveal any specific patterns.
-Market is picking up, making recruitment more difficul.t Continue to recruit swiftly as issues occur.
-Keep structure of team and remuneration under review in the light of wider council restructure, using consultancy support as appropriate.
-Plan appropriate handovers as senior staff move towards retirement etc. John Preston Anna Cronin No delays to timetable due to staffing gaps or lack of critical skills As above
+Market is picking up, making recruitment more difficult.
+Review of Staffing undertaken.
+Review of Strategy agreed by Management Board.
+Implementation now needed.
+Derek Macnab No delays to timetable due to staffing gaps or lack of critical skills As above New Staffing Structure Implemented by October 2014.

-Risk No 2 Strategic Site Risk No 2 Strategic Sites A1 Vulnerability Trigger Consequence Risk Owner The Council has a number of Strategic sites which it needs to make the right decisions about and then deliver on those decisions. strategic s nising the opportunity of the sites either through or delivery Financial viability of Council harmed Lack of economic development and job creation External criticism Colleen O'Boyle Existing Controls/actions to address risk Effectiveness of controls/actions Required further management action , , , , , , , , , , , , , , , , , , , , Review frequency Key date Work on strategic sites is co- ordinated through a dedicated Cabinet Committee.
-Work is progressing developing a numb Reports to Cabinet Committee and Cabinet to obtain decisions on development options.
+Vulnerability Trigger Consequence Risk Owner The Council has a number of Strategic sites which it needs to make the right decisions about and then deliver on those decisions. strategic sites either through Financial viabLack of econdExternal critic Colleen O'Boyle Existing Controls/actions to address risk to Effectiveness of controls/actions Required further management action Responsibility Critical success factors and measures Review frequency Key date Work on strategic sites is co- ordinated through a dedicated Cabinet Committee.
+Work is progressing developing a number of the commence of the wins churchill site; 2.
+Draft Heads of To St Johns Road are presented to Cabine of the contract has freed upon the contract has freed er of sites: to ton ferms for being et in July; the waste up lier than Reports to Cabinet Committee and Cabinet to obtain decisions on development options.
 Colleen O'Boyle Development of strategic sites completed in accordance with Cabinet decisions.
 Monthly None

-Risk No 3 Welfare Reform n A2 Vulnerability Trigger Consequence Risk Owner the welfare system which is likely to have serious detrin eform changes have a al effect on the Council and ty Tenants no longer able to afford current/new tenancies.
+Risk No 3 Welfare Reform n A2 Vulnerability Trigger Consequence Risk Owner eform changes have a al effect on the Council and y Tenants no longer able to afford current/new tenancies.
 Increase in evictions and homelessness Increased costs of temporary accommodation Unable to secure similar level of income due to payment defaults Increase in rent arrears Public dissatisfaction Criticism of the Council for not mitigating the effects for residents.
-Alan Hall Existing Controls /actions to address risk Effectivenes controls/act Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Joint Benefits and Housing working group established.
+Alan Hall Existing Controls /actions to address risk Effectivenes controls/act • • • Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Joint Benefits and Housing working group established.
 Mitigation action plan developed.
-Two thirds of the actions have been implemented and the remaining actions are in abeyance pending Government announcements on Universal Credit.
-Working Group to continue and amend mitigation action plan as necessary.
+Two thirds of the actions have been implemented and the remaining actions are in Working Group to continue and amend mitigation action plan as necessary.
 Alan Hall A smooth implementation of welfare reforms.
 Minimise number and cost of redundancies.
 Monthly Start date for Universal Credit still unclear